Frequently Asked Questions

 What is the power supply required for this technology?

-Electrical safety is of utmost importance.
 Proper cabling, system design, and redundant safety interlocks have yielded a very safe design.
 The water connections must be analyzed electrically for grounding or stray currents.
 They also must be analyzed physically.
 If they block access, longer cabling may be necessary.

 Can I reduce oversize chunks of rock to sizes compatible with the transport equipment in use?